This article was first published in another form on 6th April 2018

 We know of plenty of amateurs who have ridden over the cobbles wearing two pairs of shorts for the extra depth of padding…

-“If I was an amateur, I would probably do that – they might be riding 23mm tyres at 8 bar.
+“If I was an amateur, I would probably do that.
 I’m amazed that amateurs can do it because they don’t have the huge setup behind them – the equipment, the mechanics, the team support – that the pros have.
-If you have the proper set up it can actually be pretty comfortable.
+If you have the proper set up it can be pretty comfortable.

 Wet conditions add an extra element to the equipment required too.